Truth: Today I need to take a make-up free photo of myself for a special post I’m doing for the Dallas Moms Blog.

 So, why do I still try, try, try, like Calliat’s video?
 Why will I still not leave the house without make-up on this evening, though I know I’ll only be seeing a few friends who would love and accept me with or without my mascara on?

-I think it’s because I’m still working out love.
-I intellectually understand the reality that this amazing God loves me, accepts me, knows me inside and out and still says, “Yes.
+I think it’s because I’m still discovering my value in Christ.
+Intellectually, I understand the reality that this amazing God loves me, accepts me, knows me inside and out and still says, “Yes.
 I approve.”
-But, I’m still working out my salvation with fear and trembling (Phil 2:12).
-I’m still trying to convince my heart of what my head knows as true.
+But, I’m still working out my salvation with fear and trembling (Phil 2:12) and still trying to convince my heart of what my head knows as true.

 How about you?
 Is it a struggle for you to not worry about what other’s think and how people accept you?
 Would you do a make-up free selfie?